aashrey1234/ICDesign/README.md

 ## ICDesign
- This repository contains two projects.
+ This repository contains three projects.
 # 1. Automation of Vivado synthesis and Implementation steps.

 This project aims to automate the flow of projects made in Vivado.
 Synthesis and implementation of many modules can be done with just one tcl script and Python code.